Low frustration tolerance

-Low frustration tolerance (LFT), or "short-term hedonism," is a concept utilized to describe the inability to tolerate unpleasant feelings or stressful situations.
+Low frustration tolerance (LFT) is a concept utilized to describe the inability to tolerate unpleasant feelings or stressful situations.
 It stems from the feeling that reality should be as wished, and that any frustration should be resolved quickly and easily.
 People with low frustration tolerance experience emotional disturbance when frustrations are not quickly resolved.
 Behaviors are then directed towards avoiding frustrating events which, paradoxically, leads to increased frustration and even greater mental stress.

-In REBT, the opposite construct is "high frustration tolerance".